What Is Dry Eye?

 Without the right diagnosis of your condition and suitable dry eye treatment, inadequate tears can make daily activities frustrating, affecting your personal and professional life; activities like reading, watching TV, driving or working on the computer.

-If you are experiencing the symptoms of dry eye in Colorado Springs, contact us today to schedule an eye exam.
+If you are experiencing the symptoms of dry eye, contact us today to schedule an eye exam.